Caroline LongstaffeMarkets in Provence and Cote d'AzurTaste

 Luberon Market Days

 There is a market somewhere in the Luberon every single day of the week.
 Most markets start at around 8:00 am and end at about 1:00 pm.
 In the summer months, there are also several evening markets.
-Check the exact times of the market you are planning to visit as there can be some variation through the year and the region.
-Here, is a full list of markets in Provence and the Côte d’Azur by day of the week.
+Check the exact times of the market you plan to visit, as there can be some variation throughout the year and the region.
+Here is a complete list of markets in Provence and the Côte d’Azur by day of the week.

-However, not every market is as charming the one in Lourmarin on Fridays.
-So, it helps to have a bit of expert advice on where to visit and why.
+However, not every market is as charming as the one in Lourmarin on Fridays.
+So, it helps to have expert advice on where to visit and why.
 Caroline shares some of her (other) favourite markets in this post.

 Market day aside, Lourmarin is a village well worth visiting.